 • Russia was committed to support the mostly Slavic country of Serbia.

 These alliances were supposed to reduce the risks of war.
-However, in reality they increased the risks, and once the war started, they accelerated it into a global conflict.
+However, in reality they increased the risks, because once one country goes to war, all the others must join as well.
+Once the war started, it accelerated it into a global conflict.

 Underlying causes

-To see how this happened, take a closer look at the alliances listed below.
-Click the slider to switch between alliances.
+You will investigate these alliances in the following graphic.
+Press the slider to switch between alliances.
 You can click on each country in an alliance to examine its status in 1914 and how it was applying the MAIN strategies discussed earlier (Militarism, Alliances, Imperialism, and Nationalism).

 Immediate cause of the First World War